brunobracaioli/moonai/README.md

 A: Moon AI uses anonymous telemetry to collect usage data for improvement purposes.
 No sensitive data (like prompts, mission descriptions, or API calls) is collected.
 Users can opt-in to share more detailed data by setting `share_squad=True` on their Squads.

 ### Q: Where can I find examples of Moon AI in action?
-A: You can find various real-life examples in the [moonai-examples repository](https://github.com/brunobracaioli/moonai-examples), including trip planners, stock analysis tools, and more.
+A: You can find various real-life examples in the [moonai-examples repository](https://github.com/brunobracaioli/moonai/moonai-examples), including trip planners, stock analysis tools, and more.

-### Q: How can I contribute to moonai?
+### Q: How can I contribute to Moon AI?
 A: Contributions are welcome!
 You can fork the repository, create a new branch for your feature, add your improvement, and send a pull request.
 Check the Contribution section in the README for more details.

-# moonai
+# Moon AI
 Moon AI